Programme

 Workshops Summary

-The plenary session will also include a workshops summary coordinated by Carlo Sansone, Director of the CINI-AIIS National Laboratory.
+The plenary session will also include a workshops summary coordinated by Carlo Sansone, Director of the CINI-AIIS National Laboratory, and Paolo Soda, Professor at Università Campus Bio-Medico di Roma.

 Doctoral Consortium

 The session will offer participants an opportunity for scientific exchange on emerging AI topics, supporting discussion around ongoing research projects and interaction among PhD students, faculty members, and invited speakers.
-More information is available on the dedicated Doctoral Consortium page.
+The detailed table with each contribution and time slot is available on the dedicated Doctoral Consortium page.

 NVIDIA workshop on Rapid Application Development with LLMs and a Medical Use-case